ocornut/imgui/docs/FAQ.md

 - See documentation and comments at the top of [imgui.cpp](https://github.com/ocornut/imgui/blob/master/imgui.cpp) + general API comments in [imgui.h](https://github.com/ocornut/imgui/blob/master/imgui.h).
 - The [Wiki](https://github.com/ocornut/imgui/wiki) has many resources and links.
 - The [Glossary](https://github.com/ocornut/imgui/wiki/Glossary) page may be useful.
-- The [Issues](https://github.com/ocornut/imgui/issues) section can be searched for past questions and issues.
+- The [Issues](https://github.com/ocornut/imgui/issues) and [Discussions](https://github.com/ocornut/imgui/discussions) sections can be searched for past questions and issues.
 - Your programming IDE is your friend, find the type or function declaration to find comments associated to it.
 - The `ImGui::ShowMetricsWindow()` function exposes lots of internal information and tools.
 Although it is primary designed as a debugging tool, having access to that information tends to help understands concepts.